Mona-Alzahrani/SelectiveMV/README.md

 ## Citation:
-For those who find the provided code beneficial for their research or work, we kindly request citing the following paper:
+For those who find the provided code beneficial for their research or work, we kindly request citing the following papers:
+Original Paper:
 ```
 @InProceedings{SelectiveMV2024,
     author    = {Alzahrani, Mona and Usman, Muhammad and Anwar, Saeed and Helmy, Tarek},